Recycling Equipment Grants

 Who Can Apply

-Any Nebraska organization including schools, municipalities and other government entities, nonprofit organizations and recycling companies are eligible.
-Examples of recycling companies are those that collect, process and/or ship recycling; waste haulers with recycling routes, or starting or expanding recycling or composting services.
+Any Nebraska organization including schools, municipalities and other government entities, nonprofit organizations and for-profit businesses are eligible.

 Requirements and Limitations